BAFA National Leagues: Media coverage

-Double Coverage (DblCoverage.com) was the largest British American Football-focused media outlet and community hub, it featured news, league results and standings for all formats of the contact game, as well as opinion articles and editorials, their social media pages represented the largest online community of British American Football players and fans. however the site was taken down at the end of the 2019 season and the social media platform is now dormant.
-Sportank (previously Gridiron Hub) is now the UK's main British American football outlet and covers all of the topics that were previously featured on Double Coverage.
+Double Coverage (DblCoverage.com) was the largest British American football-focused media outlet and community hub, it featured news, league results and standings for all formats of the contact game, as well as opinion articles and editorials, their social media pages represented the largest online community of British American Football players and fans.
+However the site was taken down at the end of the 2019 season and the social media platform is now dormant.
+Sportank (previously Gridiron Hub) is now the UK's main American football outlet and covers all of the topics that were previously featured on Double Coverage.
+Sportank also offers weekly livestreams of British American Football games, making them the first media outlet to do such.

+As of mid-2025, DepthChartSports was created and have livestreamed multiple Britball games, with the forming a livestreaming partnership with the Coventry Phoenix in the Northern Premiership with DepthChartSports planning to livestream all of the Coventry Phoenix's home games in the 2026 season.

 In 2019, Onside provided the livestream of the U19 Junior National Championship and BritBowl XXXIII for BBC Sport.

 Other popular media platforms include the podcast Exs and O's and Britballin, the latter have also begun streaming games.

 Stadiums

 The use of Stadiums in the BAFANL is sporadic due to most clubs running on a budget that relies heavily on sponsorship and subscriptions.
 Most BAFANL clubs operate from Rugby Union clubs, University or High Schools sports fields or local athletics parks, however some teams do play inside larger sports stadiums which have seating capacities for spectators.
 The Britbowl itself has recently been played at Allianz Park in London and the Sixways Stadium in Worcester, while Division 1 and 2 finals are often hosted at the South Leeds Stadium.
-At present the Halton Spartans ground share of the Select Security Stadium with Rugby league team Widnes Vikings constitutes as the highest capacity stadium within the BAFANL with 13,350 seats.
+At present the Halton Spartans ground share of the Select Security Stadium with rugby league team Widnes Vikings constitutes as the highest capacity stadium within the BAFANL with 13,350 seats.
 Other prominent stadiums that are currently in use in Britball include Manchester Titans home field at the National Speedway Stadium.
 Notable stadiums that have been used in the past includes Doncaster Mustangs use of the Keepmoat Stadium, London Olympians former home at the Crystal Palace Athletics Stadium, the AJ Bell Stadium by the Manchester Titans and De Montfort Park by Leicester Falcons.